LASER-UMASS/CausalTesting_ICSE20/README.md

 ## Where can I obtain the artifact components?

-All the above listed artifacts can be found in the following github
+All the above listed artifacts, with the exception of the virtual machine file, are located in this repository.
-repository:

-The **INSTALL.md** file provides details on how to set up and run the virutal machine.
-The other components of the artifact are made available for exploration and re-use.
+The **INSTALL.md** file provides details on how to locate, set up, and run the virutal machine.